 I welcome the government’s decision to look at the way school funding is allocated, especially given that Gloucestershire has been historically underfunded.
 However, I do appreciate the concerns raised regarding the proposed formula and have met with the Schools Minister a number of times to communicate those concerns.
 I have urged a rethink to ensure schools in Gloucestershire are adequately funded in order to carry out their excellent work.

-I raised the concerns of constituents with the Lord Chancellor and welcome that there will be no immediate increase in probate fees.
+I raised concerns with the Lord Chancellor and welcome that there will be no immediate increase in probate fees.
 I will continue to oppose such changes moving forward.

 I agree that we need to make progress on moving towards a ban.
 The government has committed to bringing an end to elephant poaching and in September 2016 a ban was proposed on trade in worked ivory from the last 70 years, which would make UK rules on ivory some of the toughest in the world.
-The government intends to consult on these plans in order to assess how best to enforce this ban.
+The government intends to consult on these plans in order to assess how best we can enforce this.

 I have raised this issue with the Department for Environment, Food and Rural Affairs.
 The Minister has responded outlining: